 We give 10% of our pledged income away to our denomination and local community organizations.
 In addition our congregation give generously to special offerings that combat racism, fund Disciple universities and help new church plants.First Christian received the William T. Gibble award from Child Saving Institute in 2007 and again in 2013 for our support of their work with children and families.
 We serve at the Heart Ministry Center monthly.
 We have recently sponsored refugees through Lutheran Family Services.
 We partner with the Church of Jesus Christ Whole Truth to serve a Thanksgiving meal.
 We celebrate with our brothers and sisters of different denominations and religions at our Interfaith Thanksgiving Service.

 We also equip Christians to be leaders in the community.
 We gather together for Bible study and Sunday school.
 We go on pilgrimage and enjoy retreat together.
 We provide our kids age-appropriate Sunday school lessons.
 We offer children the chance to meet with a mentor and attend a class with a Pastor, so they can decide if they want to make a commitment to follow Jesus.

 First Christian Church will continue to be a place committed to being the hands and feet of Jesus in Omaha.
 We will join ready for worship and leave compelled to serve until God brings us all home.
 As a community of faith, we will work to foster belief, share belong and help people become what God has for each of us.

 The Apostle Paul wrote, “I know what it means to be brought low and I know what it means to abound.”
-The history of First Christian Church, Omaha, shows that this congregation, like Paul, knows what it means to thrive in good times and to remain faithful in hard times.
-We trust in God’s guidance as we continue to discover what it means to be a faithful church in the rapidly changing world of the 21st century.
+The history of First Christian Church (Disciples of Christ)--Omaha, Nebraska, shows that this congregation, like Paul, knows what it means to thrive in good times and to remain faithful in hard times.
+We trust in God’s guidance as we continue to discover and practice what it means to be a faithful church in the rapidly changing world of the 21st century.